Escalon Truck Accident Lawyer

 Watch the YouTube video below, highlighting some of the roads around Escalon.Common Causes of Trucking Accidents

-Although big rig drivers must go through extra training and obtain a special license to operate large commercial vehicles, they are not immune to negligent actions that cause collisions.
+Although big rig drivers must undergo extra training and obtain a special license to operate large commercial vehicles, they are not immune to negligent actions that cause collisions.
 Some examples of driver behavior that may result in a collision between a semi and a passenger vehicle include:

-- Driver fatigue: The Federal Motor Carrier Safety Administration limits the amount of time a truck driver can work without taking a rest break.
+- Driver fatigue: The Federal Motor Carrier Safety Administration limits how long a truck driver can work without a rest break.
 Again, that does not make the drivers immune to fatigue.
 It continues to be a factor in many truck accidents.

 Following a collision with a big rig, you may be injured.
 You may be in shock.
 You will likely feel anxious, with adrenaline pumping.
 If you are physically and mentally able, there are a few steps to take following an accident that will help to strengthen any insurance or legal claim that may arise from the accident.

 - Photograph the scene.
 Take photographs of all involved vehicles and any visible injuries, street signs, scattered road debris, and a general view of the aftermath and area of the collision.

 - Seek medical evaluation.
 Often, traumatic injuries are not immediately apparent.
 Several internal traumatic injuries can be caused by the force of impact.
 A typical example is a concussion.
 When your head is whipped back and forth or is slammed against the headrest, this can cause a head injury.
 You may also have suffered injuries to your neck and spine, which may not be immediately painful but will worsen as inflammation sets in.
 Seek prompt evaluation by a medical professional, either at the scene or shortly after.